William D. Chappelle

 William David Chappelle (November 16, 1857 – June 15, 1925) was an American educationalist and bishop of the African Methodist Episcopal Church.
 Chappelle served as president of Allen University, a historically Black university in Columbia, South Carolina, from 1897 to 1899 and served as the chairman of its board of trustees from 1916 to 1925.

 Early life

-Chappelle was born enslaved in 1857 in Winnsboro, South Carolina, one of the eleven children of Henry and Patsy McCory Chappelle.
+Chappelle was born enslaved on November 16, 1857, in Winnsboro, South Carolina, one of the eleven children of Henry and Patsy McCory Chappelle.